repole/drowsy/docs/quickstart.rst

-If we were to use :class:`~drowsy.convert.CamelModelResourceConverter` rather than the default :class:`~drowsy.convert.ModelResourceConverter`, it would convert field names like ``album_id`` to ``albumId``, to make the serialized result conform to standard JSON best practices.
+If we were to use :class:`~drowsy.convert.CamelModelResourceConverter` rather than the default :class:`~drowsy.convert.ModelResourceConverter`, it would convert field names like ``album_id`` to ``albumId``, to make the serialized result conform to standard JSON naming convention.

 There's a good chance you'll want to extend one of the included converters and create your own, as currently they include child resources by default